draeger-lab/refinegems/.github/pull_request_template.md

 - [ ] CLI changes update both help text and documentation.
 - [ ] New commands or workflows include examples.
 - [ ] Relevant unit tests or manual checks were run and are listed below.
-- [ ] Media-related maintenance changes were discussed when needed and document their source, scope, and generated documentation updates.
+- [ ] Media-related maintenance changes were discussed when needed and their source, scope, and generated documentation updates documented.
 - [ ] Backward compatibility risks are explained below.

 ## Tests and checks